dasch-swiss/sipi/docs/lua-image.md

     success, errormsg = img.scale(<iiif-size-string>)

-Resizes the image to the given size as iiif-conformant size string.
+Resizes the image to the given size as IIIF-conformant size string.

 ### SipiImage.rotate(&lt;iiif-rotation-string&gt;)

     success, errormsg = img.rotate(<iiif-rotation-string>)

-> Rotates and/or mirrors the image according the given iiif-conformant
+Rotates and/or mirrors the image according the given iiif-conformant rotation string.

-> rotation string.
+### SipiImage.topleft()
+Rotates an image to the standard TOPLEFT orientation if necessary.
+Please note that viewers using tiling (e.g. [openseadragon](https://openseadragon.github.io)) require images in TOPLEFT rotation.
+Thus, it is highly recommended that all images served by SIPI IIIF will be set to TOPLEFT orientation.
+This process may involve rotation of 90, 180 or 270 degrees and possible mirroring which does _not_ change the pixel values through interpolation.

 ### SipiImage.watermark(wm-file-path)